wangziqi2013/wangziqi2013.github.io/_posts/2018-06-28-Rethinking-Serializable-MVCC.markdown

 phase, or checking all concurrent transaction's write set during validation.
 The first option does not scale, as read operations will write into global state.
 On many transactions, the size of the read set is orders of magnitude larger than the size of the write set.
 The second option is not viable if the degree of concurrency is high, which is expected for a multicore in-memory database.
+The validating transaction needs to spend significant number of cycles during the validation phase to perform set intersection.